Dublin Hebrew Congregation

-The Dublin Hebrew Congregation is the Jewish community in Dublin, Republic of Ireland.
+The Dublin Hebrew Congregation is an Orthodox Jewish congregation and synagogue, located at 32a Rathfarnham Road, in Terenure, Dublin, in Ireland.

 History

+In 1892 a new headquarters of the Dublin Hebrew Congregation was established.
+The building was consecrated by Hermann Adler, Chief Rabbi of the British Empire, who declared "Ireland is the only country in the world which cannot be charged with persecuting Jews".

 The Terenure Hebrew Congregation was established at a meeting on 26 September 1936.
 The community aimed to provide services for members in the areas of Rathgar, Rathmines, and Terenure.
 The congregation rented rooms at 6 Grosvenor Place, Rathmines.
 In April 1940, the congregation purchased 52 Grosvenor Road.
 At Rosh Hashanah in 1948, the group moved to a Nissen hut at “Leoville”, Rathfarnham Road, Terenure, which had been donated to the congregation by Woulfe Freedman and violinist Erwin Goldwater.
 Construction of a new synagogue began in August 1952 and was dedicated on 30 August 1953.
 The Nissen hut became a function hall.

 Merger

+A separate congregation, established at 36-7 Adelaide Road, had built a Romanesque Revival synagogue in 1892.

 In January 1999, the Terenure Congregation and the Adelaide Road Congregation held extraordinary general meetings (EGMs) at which the members of both congregations agreed to begin the process of merging the congregations.
 The Adelaide Road Synagogue was sold and some proceeds of the sale were used to build a new mikveh and synagogue complex on the Terenure property.
 On 15 December 2004, the congregations held simultaneous EGMs and agreed to a complete merger.
-On 25 January 2005, the Dublin Hebrew Congregation held its first council meeting..
+On 25 January 2005, the Dublin Hebrew Congregation held its first council meeting.
 The synagogue is located at 32a Rathfarnham Road, Dublin.